BLDubroff/FP-TTT-V2/README.md

 #### JavaScript -
 - array creation/usage, function creation/usage, if/else statements, DOM manipulation, interpolation, arrow functions, return statements
 #### CSS -
-- nthchild mechanics to condense code, use of ::before and ::after to specifically place css content, use of calc and var to adjust the games visuals as needed depending on which browser the player is using
+- nthchild mechanics to condense code, use of ::before and ::after to specifically place css content, use of calc and var to adjust the games visuals as needed depending on which browser the player is using (works on mobile)

 ## Future Goals: